For many women, there’s nothing better about getting home than the feeling of taking off your bra.

 1. For Health

 In a controversial French study, a doctor who monitored the health of 330 women over 15 years claimed that wearing a bra was worse for breasts than going bare-chested.
 The study has been largely rubbished due to its small sample size and poor research methods.
-But going bra-less clearly has some pretty notable fans:
+But going bra-less clearly has some pretty notable fans, especially in Hollywood.

 A more realistic problem is that up to a lot of women are probably wearing a wrongly-sized bra (Anything between 65% to 85% depending on the study you look at).
 An ill-fitting bra can lead to aches and pains, and even alter your natural breast shape.